iOS 26

 Wondering why your AirPods keep disconnecting from your iPhone and what to do when AirPods keep disconnecting?
 Great, we’ve got a few fixes for you to try.

-Fixing AirPods connection issues isn’t a clean cut-and-dried process, though.
-There’s not a definitive way to know for sure why your AirPods keep disconnecting.
-It could be the sensors inside the AirPods, or maybe the microphones or Bluetooth interference.
+Fixing AirPods connection issues isn’t a clean, cut-and-dried process, though.
+There’s no definitive way to know why your AirPods keep disconnecting.
+It could be the sensors inside the AirPods, the microphones, or Bluetooth interference.

 Or maybe you’ve bought yourself a fake pair of AirPods.
 You can learn more on how to spot fake AirPods.

-To get a sense of your AirPods connection issues, follow the steps below and cross-reference your results.
+To understand your AirPods connection issues, follow the steps below and cross-reference your results.

 1. Check AirPods Battery Status